navgurukul/soni-sori/README.md

 She was awarded Front Line Defenders award in 2018.

-Android Application to learn Programming
+# Saral App
+This application is meant to help users to learn Programming from wherever they are in vernacular languages with a group of learners that we identify and group them with.